 What to expect

 This rewarding volunteer role would suit applicants who are passionate about Australia’s native wildlife and are committed to improving their welfare; people who wish to experience hands-on work with native animals and want to learn about the care and health requirements for future work in the industry.
-This is a great opportunity for people who want to help the RSPCA rehabilitate animals and send them back to their natural habitat.
+This is a great opportunity for people who want to help the RSPCA rehabilitate animals.
 You will be outside in winter and summer weather and sometimes driving in the challenging conditions Queensland can offer, but the reward is knowing you are making a difference to the quality of life of all the native animals in our care.
-Applicants must be over 25 years old.
+Applicants must have a valid open manual driver's licence.

 What are the benefits?